RichLewis007/Check-Cloud-Drives/README.md

 # Check Cloud Drives

-A handy PySide6 GUI application for monitoring the status of one or many cloud drives using the free open-source utility rclone for secure drive access.
+A handy Python PySide6 GUI application for monitoring the status of one or many cloud drives using the free open-source utility rclone for secure drive access.
 This app lives in your macOS menu bar and provides a sleek, modern interface to check the status of all your configured cloud drives.

 **Author:** Rich Lewis - @RichLewis007